 A: Yes, you can add the same payee to your payee list more than once.
 You can add multiple payee accounts for the same payee as long as you have different payee account numbers.
 For example, if your phone company provides your home phone service and your cellular phone service, you can add the company as a payee twice by entering a different account number each time.

 Q: What is Auto-Pay?

-A: Auto-Pay is an optional feature available for many payees that can send e-bills.
-If Auto-Pay is available for an e-bill-capable payee, you have the option to select it.
-Auto-Pay automatically pays e-bills by scheduling the payment date in time for the payee to receive the payment by the e-bill's due date.
-Auto-Pay pays the e-bill's minimum amount due.
-When you set up Auto-Pay, you can select to automatically pay the e-bill regardless of the payment amount, or you can select to set a limit on the amount automatically paid.
-Please note that entering an amount in the "Only pay the minimum amount due for ebills if it is less than this amount" field means that the ebills minimum amount due - not the amount you enter - will be paid if the minimum amount due is less than the amount you enter.
+A: Auto-Pay is an optional feature available for many payees.
+Auto-Pay automatically pays the biller by scheduling the payment date in time for the payee to receive the payment by the due date.
+When you set up Auto-Pay, you can select to automatically pay the biller regardless of the payment amount, or you can select to set a limit on the amount automatically paid.

 Q: How do I turn on Auto-Pay?